What Is an Agile Organization and How to Build One?

 Nowadays, most businesses operate in a so-called VUCA market (volatile, uncertain, complex, ambiguous) where requirements change frequently.
 What customers might have deemed an exciting product functionality yesterday, it can easily turn into just a satisfier today.
-Furthermore, emerging startups quickly come up with new innovations, making it harder and harder for traditional organizations to keep up with their pace.
+Furthermore, emerging startups quickly develop innovations, making it harder for traditional organizations to keep up with their pace.
 As a result, those organizations risk becoming obsolete and ultimately uncompetitive on the market.

-An example is a study from Mckinsey based on the S&P 500 Index which found that the average life-span of big companies fell down from 61 years in 1958 to about 18 years in 2011.
-Furthermore, projections show that there is a huge risk for 75% of companies currently quoted on the S&P 500 to have disappeared by 2027.
+An example is Mckinsey's study based on the S&P 500 Index, which found that big companies' average life-span fell from 61 years in 1958 to about 18 years in 2011.
+Furthermore, projections show a considerable risk for 75% of companies currently quoted on the S&P 500 to have disappeared by 2027.

-To try and prevent that, many of them have already turned to Agile practices and applied them on the team level, usually looking to improve product development efficiency.
+To prevent that, many of them have already turned to Agile practices and applied them on the team level, usually looking to improve product development efficiency.
 However, ensuring long-term business survivability asks for a scaled approach where the entire company adopts Agile ways of working, not only separate parts of it.
 The idea is to enable it to more quickly and effectively adapt to a changing environment, continuously improve, innovate at a faster rate, and thus better meet customer requirements.
 In reality, this is what can be defined as organizational agility.

-In order to achieve it, there needs to be alignment between all organizational levels, faster communication, more frequent releases of value as well as a way to ensure that the right thing is worked on at the right time.
+To achieve it, there needs to be alignment between all organizational levels, faster communication, more frequent releases of value, and a way to ensure that the right thing is worked on at the right time.

-Before we dive deeper into how you can develop an Agile organization, let’s set the ground with a few common traits that those companies share.
+Before we dive deeper into how you can develop an Agile organization, let's set the ground with a few common traits that those processed companies share.